JolifantoBambla/webgpu-spd/README.md

 // ... write mip level 0 of linearDepth

 minMaxDepthPass.encode(computePassEncoder);
 ```

 #### Prepare pipelines for expected formats

-In the above examples, GPU resources, like compute pipelines and bindgroup layouts etc., are created on the fly the first time a new configuration of `GPUDevice`, `GPUTextureFormat`, and filter is needed.
+In the above examples, GPU resources, like compute pipelines and bind group layouts etc., are created on the fly the first time a new configuration of `GPUDevice`, `GPUTextureFormat`, and filter is needed.

 WebGPU SPD also supports allocating resources during setup, like this: